grislyeye/three-meet/pages/backgrounds/knave.md

 ### Street Wise

 You're not just off the streets, you *are* the streets.
-Whenever you make a [check](pages/rules/rolling?id=checks) related to city streets you have [advantage](pages/rules/advantage.md).
-This includes exploration, finding information, general awareness, or hiding.
+You, and anyone accompanying you, move twice as fast through city streets.